DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc A - Escape From Death House.md

 ### Den of Wolves
 <span class="citation"><em>This scene takes place in Appendix B: Area 3.</em></span>

-This room is largely as described in <span class="citation">Den of Wolves (p.
+This room is largely as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/appendix-b-death-house#3DenofWolves">Den of Wolves</a> (p.
 212)</span>.
 As the players enter this room, read:

 <div class="description">
 <p>As you crack the door to this room open, you catch a glimpse of something feral beyond: an amber eye that flashes in the darkness, and a bestial muzzle curled into a snarl.</p>